Teletext: Rollout in the United Kingdom

+By August 1977, it was estimated that up to 3000 teletext TVs had been sold, and both Ceefax and ORACLE were still officially considered "experimental" services.
+Neither service ever received a formal public launch to separate their experimental phase from full operation; the word "experimental" was simply dropped from references to them in the late 70s.

+From October 1977 to April 1978, an industrial dispute meant that ORACLE was blacked out nationally.
+From 1975 until 1977, ORACLE had operated for 12.5 hours a day Monday to Friday.
+A planned extension of its operating hours to cover the weekend prompted engineering staff at LWT, the national origination point for ORACLE, to request more money for the additional duties; this was refused, which led to the affected staff refusing to maintain the equipment during the week.
+A test page was broadcast instead.

+By December 1979, it was estimated that there were about 14,000 teletext TVs in use, and that was the first year that the Queen's Christmas speech was publicly announced as being subtitled on Ceefax.

 The "Broadcast Teletext Specification" was published in September 1976 jointly by the IBA, the BBC and the British Radio Equipment Manufacturers' Association.
 The new standard also made the term "teletext" generic, describing any such system.
 The standard was internationalised as World System Teletext (WST) by CCIR.

-Other systems entered commercial service, like ORACLE (first broadcast on the ITV network in 1978) and Prestel (in 1979).
+Other systems entered commercial service, like Prestel in 1979.

 Teletext became popular in the United Kingdom when Ceefax, Oracle and the British government promoted teletext through a massive campaign in 1981.

 By 1982, there were two million such sets, and by the mid-1980s they were available as an option for almost every European TV set, typically by means of a plug-in circuit board.
 It took another decade before the decoders became a standard feature on almost all sets with a screen size above 15 inches (Teletext is still usually only an option for smaller "portable" sets).
 From the mid-1980s, both Ceefax and ORACLE were broadcasting several hundred pages on every channel, slowly changing them throughout the day.

 In 1986, WST was formalised as an international standard as CCIR Teletext System B. It was also adopted in many other European countries.